Global Rotation Equivariant Phase Modeling for Speech Enhancement with Deep Magnitude-Phase Interaction: Results and Analysis

-Table \ref{results_dns} presents the evaluation results on the large-scale DNS 2020 dataset.
-Consistent with previous findings, our method surpasses all baselines in phase estimation precision (PD and WOPD) while simultaneously achieving state-of-the-art results in perceptual quality metrics, including PESQ and UTMOS.
-This validates that despite the vast scale of the training data, our model (1.55 M parameters) effectively extracts high-fidelity speech distributions, outperforming larger baselines such as MP-SENet Up. ($>$2.2 M parameters).
+Table \ref{tab:dns_result} presents the evaluation results on the large-scale DNS 2020 dataset.
+Consistent with previous findings, our method surpasses all baselines in phase estimation precision (PD and WOPD), simultaneously achieving superior results in perceptual quality metrics including PESQ and UTMOS, while lagging behind MP-SENet Update by only 0.001 in DNSMOS.
+This validates that despite the vast scale of the training data, our model (1.55 M parameters) effectively extracts high-fidelity speech distributions, generally outperforming larger baselines such as MP-SENet Up. ($>$2.2 M parameters).
 This confirms that appropriate manifold handling with Global Rotation Equivariance (GRE) in phase modeling provides a more effective inductive bias for speech enhancement than simply increasing model capacity.

 To further investigate the capability of our method under varying acoustic conditions, we also conducted a cross-corpus validation.
 Specifically, we evaluated the model trained on the DNS dataset using the VBD test set, which was re-mixed at lower SNRs ranging from -10 dB to 15 dB, with the top-ranked SEMamba and MP-SENet Up. for comparison.
 As illustrated in Fig. \ref{fig:metric_per_snr}, our method demonstrates consistent superiority in low-SNR scenarios, particularly evident in the COVL and UTMOS metrics.
 The phase-sensitive metrics (PD and WOPD) reveal distinct advantages, despite being relatively close overall.
 The evident improvements in perceptual quality and the slight improvement in phase accuracy demonstrate the resilience of our proposed method in mismatched and low-SNR environments, highlighting the distinct advantage of our phase modeling over the baselines.